-Each model includes a “how much” tab where you type in your postcode and it calculates your local ride-away price.
+Each model includes a “how much” tab where you type in your postcode and it calculates your local ride-away price with 12-month registration.

 Kawasaki national sales and marketing manager Robert Walker says the move makes pricing clearer for their customers and they have received “no complaints”.